pepefrog69/conversation/develop-app.md

 The wrapper is an object you will use to send input to, and receive output from, the service.
 When you create the service wrapper, specify the authentication credentials from the service key, as well as the version of the {{site.data.keyword.conversationshort}} API you are using.

-In this Node.js example, the wrapper is an instance of `ConversationV1`, stored in the variable `conversation`.
+In this Node.js example, the wrapper is an instance of `AssistantV1`, stored in the variable `service`.
 The Watson SDKs for other languages provide equivalent mechanisms for instantiating a service wrapper.
 {: javascript}

-In this Python example, the wrapper is an instance of `watson_developer_cloud.ConversationV1`, stored in the variable `conversation`.
+In this Python example, the wrapper is an instance of `watson_developer_cloud.AssistantV1`, stored in the variable `service`.
 The Watson SDKs for other languages provide equivalent mechanisms for instantiating a service wrapper.
 {: python}

 After creating the service wrapper, we use it to send a message to the {{site.data.keyword.conversationshort}} service.
 In this example, the message is empty; we just want to trigger the conversation_start node in the dialog, so we don't need any input text.